CSC207-2022F-UofT/CyberPunk-207/README.md

 - Connected use case with front end UI following clean architecture	rules
 - Updated GitHub usage with commenting and review for new pull requests
 - Updated readme file for the project
-- Updated testing for entities, use cases and UI
+- Updated testing for entity, use cases and UI
 - Updated documentation for all codes and corrected naming conventions for all classes
 - Corrected bugs and errors that effected functionality of the program